mttk/notes/references/references.md

 params: learning rate, $\lambda$ - decay term, $alpha$ - power for $\eta$ (lr) update, $t_0$ - point (iteration) at which to start averaging (default pytorch: $1e6$) and weight decay - L2 reg strength.

 Take standard SGD steps, after some time point T start remembering weights multiplied by $\mu$.
-The final weight configuration is not the last iterate but the (weighted) average of the last $T_total - T$ iterates.
+The final weight configuration is not the last iterate but the (weighted) average of the last $T_{total} - T$ iterates.

 **Regularizers**